isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 to sleep!</p>
 <p></p>
 <p>Participants will get to uncover lesser-known activities of butterflies
-through exclusive footages, including the emergence of butterflies from their pupae and the peculiar act of puddling on wet ground.
+through exclusive footage, including the emergence of butterflies from their pupae and the peculiar act of puddling on wet ground.
 With this knowledge, embark on a hands-on activity of matching butterflies to their preferred host plants based on their shared properties – did you know the Common